scottblanc/resume-screening/README.md

 Options:
-  --output FILE         Output CSV filename (default: candidates.csv) --directory DIR       Directory to search for resumes (default: current directory) --model MODEL         LLM model to use (default: groq-llama-3.3-70b) --api-key KEY         API key for the model provider --sample N           Process only N resumes (for testing) --workers N          Number of parallel workers (default: 4, recommended: 4-8)
+  --output FILE         Output CSV filename (default: candidates.csv) --directory DIR       Directory to search for resumes (default: current directory) --provider PROVIDER   Model provider to use: groq, openai, anthropic, gemini (default: groq) --model MODEL         Model name to use (default: llama-3.3-70b-versatile)
+                        Works with any model supported by instructor for the chosen provider --api-key KEY         API key for the model provider --sample N           Process only N resumes (for testing) --workers N          Number of parallel workers (default: 4, recommended: 4-8)